dcassol/docsy_Rmarkdown/README.md

 2. > **_Important:_** To work with the RMarkdown files, change file extension from `.Rmd` to `.Rmarkdown` extension, e.g. `tutorial.Rmakdown`.
 The `.Rmd` files may still work but one of the issues includes lack of R code highlighting.

+2.1 When you are writing the Rmarkdown files, you try to aviod the H1 heading or single `#` in R markdown as section titles.
+This theme assumes only one
+H1 heading which used in document title.
+Other additional H1 heading will be displayed but will **not show up on the Table of Centent**.

 3. When you save your modified Rmarkdown files, {blogdown} will automatically render the file to `.markdown` extension.
 This new `.markdown` will be used by Hugo to generate HTML.